 Capital One does have a secured credit card, though.
-While Capital One Platinum is best suited for people with no credit history or fair credit, the Capital One Secured card is the ideal choice for people with bad credit.
+While Capital One Platinum is best suited for people with no credit history or fair credit, the Capital One Platinum Secured Credit Card is the ideal choice for people with bad credit.
 Since it requires collateral, it’s easy to qualify for.
-In addition, Capital One Secured is unique in that even though the minimum deposit can be $49, $99 or $200, depending on your credit, every cardholder is guaranteed at least a $200 starting limit.
+In addition, Capital One Platinum Secured is unique in that even though the minimum deposit can be $49, $99 or $200, depending on your creditworthiness, every cardholder is guaranteed at least a $200 starting limit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.